kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 ### Container runtimes

-We have implemented support (container-level QoS-class resources) for Intel RDT and blockio in CRI-O and containerd:
+Currently, there is support (container-level QoS-class resources) for Intel RDT and blockio in CRI-O and containerd runtimes:

 - cri-o:
   - [~~Add support for Intel RDT~~](https://github.com/cri-o/cri-o/pull/4830)